-This delicious Lemon Pasta Recipe is a delightful pairing of creamy sauce, pasta, and a bright lemon flavor that makes an easy weeknight meal.
+This Simple Lemon Pasta Recipe is a delightful pairing of creamy sauce, pasta, and a bright lemon flavor that makes an easy weeknight meal.

 Easy to adapt for vegan and gluten-free diets, it’s become a family favorite.